Dan Wyke MBACP Counsellor/Psychotherapist

-I'm an experienced BACP-registered counsellor offering counselling and supervision to individuals and couples in Worthing, West Sussex.
+I'm an experienced BACP-registered counsellor offering counselling to individuals in Worthing, West Sussex and further afield.

-I provide a friendly and professional service for people affected by a range of circumstances and issues, including:
+I provide a friendly and professional service for people affected by a range of circumstances and issues, including but not restricted to:

 - panic attacks